 No Labels is engaged in a full-court press to support solutions-oriented leaders whenever and however we can.
 The single most important component of our effort is the engagement and mobilization of our citizen members across America.Too often, members of Congress are inundated with calls and emails from the angriest and most intransigent voices back home, almost always telling them to say “no” to something.
 We must help these members understand that there is a larger and equally passionate group of citizens who will show up at town halls, call and write congressional offices and support members who are willing to reach across the aisle.

-There are two things in particular you can do.
+There is one thing in particular you can do.

 Help support and expand the Problem Solvers Caucus.
 If your member of Congress is a current member of the Problem Solvers Caucus, contact them and let them know how much it matters to you that they are collectively showing bold, bipartisan leadership.
 If your member of Congress is not a current member of the Caucus, contact them and encourage them to join.